ziadgit/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Foreach iterates through every item in the array and executes a function once per element.
+Usually this mutates the data in that array but it depends on the function.
+Map makes a new array that with data resulting from on a function that was called on each element in the calling array.
+This typically is intended not to mutate the data in the calling array.

 2. What is the difference between a function and a method?

+A function is a block of code that can be called multiple times with different arguments.
+A method is a a member function of an object prototype or class definition.

 3. What is closure?

+A closure is is a function enclosed within a function that can reference the scope of the function surrounding it.

 4. Describe the four rules of the 'this' keyword.

+a.
+The value of this in a function contained the global scope will be the window object.

+b.
+If there is a preceding dot to a function call, the object before the dot is this.

+c.
+If a constructor function is used, this is a reference to the specific object that is/was created returned when the construction function is used.

+d.
+When call or apply is used, this becomes what was explicitly specified in the parenthesis e.g. this is meetkim in the following example meetJoe.waveHello.call(meetKim);
 5. Why do we need super() in an extended class?

 ## Project Set up